viaacode/mijn-viaa/SETUP.md

 - give you it's public key (store it in `server/cert/idp_cert.pem`)
 - add `cert.pem` to it's server

-  - You can get this by surfing to [localhost:1337/Metadata](http://localhost:1337/Metadata) *if your site is online, the Identity Provider can get it directly from this address*
+*If your site is available online, your Identity Provider can get it directly by surfing to `http://<your-site>/Metadata`*

 ### Run locally